by Lewis Marston

 IT are often tasked with this, however, business cases completed in isolation often risk failure to identify incremental benefit.
 You may also risk only recognising what is painful to the business today.
 Therefore to identify what is important in the future, cost and risk alone will not provide a robust business case that includes, not only replacing current systems and meeting IT objectives, but identifies incremental benefit through business improvement.

-Download our eBook guide to Mobilising your SAP Supply Chain Workforce today to learn more.
+Download our comprehensive guide to Mobilising your SAP Supply Chain Workforce

 This approach increases the success and speed of budget sign off.
 It also helps wider stakeholder involvement outside the IT department, effectively building early involvement and awareness of potential benefits to the organisation and fostering better stakeholder buy-in.
 Stalled projects occur when there is a disconnect between the project cost and the value generation to the business.